Who is the only non human to win an Oscar?

 A: Animated films are eligible for Oscars because they are recognized as a distinct and valuable form of storytelling.
 The Academy acknowledges the artistry and technical skill required to create animated films and has a dedicated category to honor these achievements.

+Animated characters have captivated audiences for decades, bringing joy, laughter, and tears to millions of people around the world.
+Their ability to evoke emotions and tell compelling stories has earned them a well-deserved place in the realm of cinematic excellence.

-The inclusion of animated films in the Oscars reflects the evolving landscape of cinema and the growing appreciation for animation as a powerful medium of storytelling.
-It also highlights the immense talent and dedication of the animators and filmmakers who bring these characters to life.
+While the Oscars have primarily been dominated human actors and filmmakers, the recognition of animated characters highlights the power of imagination and the limitless possibilities of storytelling.
+It serves as a testament to the incredible talent and dedication of the animators and filmmakers who bring these characters to life.

-While the only non-human Oscar winner may not be a living, breathing entity, its victory represents the triumph of creativity, imagination, and the boundless possibilities of animation.
-So, the next time you watch an animated film, remember that behind every beloved character, there is a team of talented individuals who have made it possible for them to claim their place in Oscar history.
+So, the next time you watch an animated film and find yourself emotionally invested in the journey of a non-human character, remember that they too have made their mark in the world of cinema.
+Their Oscar win is a testament to the magic of animation and the enduring impact of these extraordinary creations.